Will the Cavaliers cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Additional Cavaliers Insights & Trends

-- Cleveland is 0-3 against the spread and 1-2 overall when scoring more than 109.8 points.
+- Cleveland is 1-4 against the spread and 2-3 overall when it scores more than 110.1 points.

 Bet on this or any NBA matchup at BetMGM